sberrevoets/scottberrevoets.com/README.md

 # ScottBerrevoets.com

 This repository contains the source for [ScottBerrevoets.com](http://scottberrevoets.com).
 It uses [Pelican](http://getpelican.com) to generate all content, including file and directory structures.
+I'm using a custom Pelican theme.
+You may use this theme for your own Pelican installation, but I can't help you out with customizations.

 ## Installation